Apoc70/Clean-MailEnabledPublicFolders/README.md

 Check mal enabled public folders for proxy addresses having "MS:" as a protocol type.
 Remove and update addresses and log found addresses to RemovedAddresses.txt

+## Note

+THIS CODE IS MADE AVAILABLE AS IS, WITHOUT WARRANTY OF ANY KIND.
+THE ENTIRE RISK OF THE USE OR THE RESULTS FROM THE USE OF THIS CODE REMAINS WITH THE USER.

 ## TechNet Gallery

 Find the script at TechNet Gallery